top of page

 The first is to make sure that your asylum clock has been properly started.
 Please see RIF Asylum Support’s guide on how to consult your asylum clock.

 The second is to complete your biometrics appointment.
-Typically, after you have submitted your asylum application to ICE and the immigration court as well as a copy of the first three pages to Nebraska, you will receive two notices from USCIS anywhere between around one to three months (or more) later.
+Typically, after you have submitted your asylum application to ICE and the immigration court, you will receive two notices from USCIS anywhere between around one to three months (or more) later.
 One will be a receipt that your asylum application has been received.
 The other will be a notice that you have been scheduled for a biometrics appointment.

 The Asylum Seeker Advocacy Project has examples of what these documents look like: